 No animals are allowed in the libraries other than those assisting persons with disabilities.

 Cell phones and pagers should be set to silent or vibrate when in the library in consideration of other library users.
 Patrons talking on a cell phone may be asked to go to an area where the conversation would be less distracting to others or to leave the library.
 Headsets must be used for any audio listening while using University of Cincinnati Libraries.
 Audio devices should be played at a reasonable level that does not disturb others.
-(Cell phone use is prohibited in the Archives and Rare Books Library and the Classics Library.)
+(Cell phone use is prohibited in the Archives and Rare Books Library and the John Miller Burnam Classics Library).

 Children under the age of 14 who are not registered UC students must be accompanied by an adult.
 Adults who bring children into the library are responsible for monitoring their activities and regulating their behavior.
 A UC ID or a photo ID may be required to verify age or student status.
 If a parent or guardian cannot be located, Campus Police may be contacted.
 University of Cincinnati Libraries does not filter content from the Internet.
 Parents and other adult care-providers should be aware that allowing minors to have unsupervised access to electronic resources and the Internet could result in their access to information or images that parents may find inappropriate for their children.
 State and federal laws and university computer use regulations apply in the Libraries.
 Unaccompanied minors needing assistance with government information or government publications should contact the Government Document staff prior to visiting the library.

 Removing or attempting to remove library materials or property without following standard check-out procedures or other authorization is prohibited.

 Appropriate dress is required.
 Shirts and shoes must be worn in the libraries.